16 Best Groin Exercises To Ease Pain & Improve Fitness Levels

 How to open the groin for flexibility?

 Flexibility exercises for opening the groin are very important.
-To improve flexibility, you may do leg exercises like barre leg stretches, lunges, extended side lunges, yoga asanas, seated leg stretches, etc. Take the help of a friend to do standing leg extensions.
+Do leg exercises like barre leg stretches, lunges, extended side lunges, yoga asanas, and seated leg stretches to improve flexibility.
+Take the help of a friend to do standing leg extensions.

 How long does it take to heal a pulled groin?